St. Andrew's College, Manitoba

 St. Andrew's College is an institution of the Ukrainian Orthodox Church of Canada and is affiliated with the University of Manitoba in Winnipeg.
+Succeeding prior theological institutions, the College was established in 1946.
+In 1962, it became an associated college of the University of Manitoba and later moved to the University's campus, where it has remained since.

 The college exists to promote spiritual, academic, cultural and moral leadership within the Church, the Ukrainian Canadian community, and the Canadian community.

-Originally established in 1946 in the north end of Winnipeg including the following programs: